SAP-samples/teched2023-DA260/exercises/dd2/README.md

 ### **Monitoring of Replication Flows**

 Monitoring Replication Flows is embedded inside the SAP Datasphere *Data Integration Monitor* application.
-You can either click the *Data Integration Monitor* application located on the left hand menu panel or inside the *Data Builder* application after you have run the replication flow using the *Open in Data INtegration Monitor* icon on the top menu bar of your replication flow:
+You can either click the *Data Integration Monitor* application located on the left hand menu panel or inside the *Data Builder* application after you have run the replication flow using the *Open in Data Integration Monitor* icon on the top menu bar of your replication flow:
 <br>
-Directly open *Data Integration Montior* application:
+Directly open *Data Integration Monitor* application:

 ![](images/Data_Integration_Monitor.jpg)